JunW62/fanclub-app/README.md

 Cael FanClub is a React-based web application dedicated to Cael Anselm, a character from the Lovebrush Chronicles universe.
 This project serves as a platform for fans to explore Cael's world, view products, manage wishlists, and place orders.

+## Demo

+A live demo of the Cael FanClub application is available at [https://fanclub-app-cael.onrender.com/](https://fanclub-app-cael.onrender.com/).

+To experience the full functionality of the website, including admin features, you can use the following credentials:

+- Email: admin@fanclub.com
+- Password: cael1230

+Please note that these are demo credentials and should not be used for any real-world applications.
+For security reasons, it's recommended to change the admin password regularly in a production environment.

+When logged in as an admin, you'll have access to additional features such as:

+- Managing products (add, edit, delete and view all products)

 ## Features

 - User authentication